Audacity88/swift-ship/_workflow/debug_log.md

 3. Need for additional error boundaries?

 ## Next Steps
-1. Run codemod
+1. Fix remaining error in settings/page.tsx
-2. Review flagged files
+2. Test all updated routes
 3. Update types where needed
 4. Add comprehensive tests
 5. Document new patterns for team